 - Trusts on a block contract (where the CCG pays a fixed amount to the Trust irrespective of activity) will benefit from reducing activity, so again may contribute to Consultant Connect costs.

+That’s how our costs are usually settled.
+The next question is normally “does the Trust receive a tariff for each call that is answered?”.
+The answer is, not always at the beginning of a pilot – but we strongly recommend that a tariff is agreed if telephone Advice & Guidance becomes business as usual.
 The reason we support a tariff being paid to the Trust is that the economics of our approach support it.
 If you accept the above calculation that every call to Consultant Connect is worth £136 to the CCG, it does not alter the economics materially if a tariff (normally £23-25) is paid to the Trust.

+If a tariff isn’t paid, you are relying entirely on the goodwill of the participating consultants – and if they do not prioritise answering the phone, you can lose the potential savings in your system very easily.
+Our experience has shown that those Trusts receiving a tariff achieve higher answering rates than those projects that don’t.
 The only time when we feel it is appropriate for a Trust not to receive a tariff is if a project is being piloted and CCG and Trust agree to share the risks to prove the concept.
 In these projects, the CCG will normally pay our costs and the Trust will pay for the consultants answering the phone, sharing the risks of trying something new.

 Once the system has been proven, however, we suggest adoption of a tariff as soon as practicable.
 Please contact us on 01865 261467 to arrange a demonstration of Consultant Connect or if you would like to learn more about how a telephone Advice & Guidance system could be implemented in your area.